lifelong-learning-systems/l2metrics/README.md

 python -m l2metrics -s -l examples/ste_task3
 ```

-The specified log data will be stored in the `$L2DATA` directory under the `taskinfo` subdirectory, where all single task expert data is pickled and saved.
+The specified log data will be stored in the `$L2DATA` directory under the `taskinfo` subdirectory, where all single-task expert data is pickled and saved.
 Storing STE data assumes the provided log only contains data for a single task and only saves training data.

 Replace the log directory with logs for other STE tasks and repeat until all STE data is stored.